 Friederike Schmid: Publications

-1. From heteropolymer stiffness distributions to effective homopolymers: A conformational analysis of intrinsically disordered proteins
+5. From heteropolymer stiffness distributions to effective homopolymers.
+Part 2: Conformational analysis of intrinsically disordered proteins

 Y. Witzky, F. Schmid, A. Nikoubashman, submitted (2025).